bridgedotnet/Demos/TSProjDemo/README.md

 ## TypeScript Project Demo

-This demo consists of 2 projects - one is a regular [TypeScript project](https://github.com/bridgedotnet/Demos/tree/master/TSProjDemo/TSProjDemo), and the other is [Bridge project](https://github.com/bridgedotnet/Demos/tree/master/TSProjDemo/TSProjDemo.Bridge) containing logic implemented in C# for evaluation of simple math expressions.
+This demo consists of 2 projects - one is a regular [Node.js TypeScript project](https://github.com/bridgedotnet/Demos/tree/master/TSProjDemo/TSProjDemo), and the other is [Bridge project](https://github.com/bridgedotnet/Demos/tree/master/TSProjDemo/TSProjDemo.Bridge) containing logic implemented in C# for evaluation of simple math expressions.

 Bridge generates TypeScript declarations and JavaScript files and outputs them into the `dist/bridge` folder of the main TypeScript project.